nirgn975/portfolio/content/posts/2020/chapter-4-simple-twitter.md

 From here on out the posts will be shorter, we'll focus on a single topic in each post and it will probably be on the server or the client and not both of them in the same post.

-In this chapter we'll build all of the user related stuff including the auth endpoint so we can login, and the auth middleware so we can protect our endpoint we don't want to make public (only to logged in users).
+In this chapter we'll build all of the user related stuff including the auth endpoint so we can login, and the auth middleware so we can protect our endpoints we don't want to make public (only to logged in users).
 When we create a new model in our server, you'll see we'll also create a dummy data for it - to populate the database with some data so we can use it for tests and also to see some data in the client (in the next chapter).

 So, let's head over to our [server repo](https://github.com/nirgn975/simple-twitter-server) and create a new issue named _"User entity"_.
 This issue will layout all of our tasks: